S.A.F.E. STEM Camp

 ADVANCED REGISTRATION is required to guarantee a spot due to smaller group sizes.
 Camp Discovery requires a minimum of eight (8) campers per group to run and will be capped at ten (10) campers per group for physical distancing (see notes below.)

-KEEPING HEALTHY SCIENTISTS SAFE IN SUMMER 2020 MEANS:
+KEEPING HEALTHY SCIENTISTS SAFE:

 - Reduced group sizes and ratios for physical distancing (10 campers per 1 educator + support counselor).